 But getting to a world championship, why the hell not?
 Especially since it will be returned to Hawaï starting next year, so it’s probably my one and only time to experience the vibe.

 So, Leslie and I will head back to Nice on September 14.
-At least now I have a better idea of where the potholes are on the bike course…
+At least now I know where the potholes are on the bike course …

 So what can this decision-making prof learn about decision making through this year’s journey?
 In the end, wetsuits were prohibited but that didn’t matter, as I produced a good-enough swim.
 Worrying about it only created stress.
 Sure, a few more swims with no pull buoys / wetsuits would have helped, but really I should have trusted the process a little more.
 Especially after having gone through a dozen IM races or so.
 Yep, overconfidence is dangerous, but under confidence can be crippling, too.

 Olivier Sibony has this wonderful line about decision making: Trust your intuition when your intuition is good.
 What he means by that is, trust your intuition when it applies to a problem you’re reasonably familiar with.
-If there’s a lesson I’ll take out of IM France, it’s that after a dozen full-distance tris, I have a well-enough calibrated intuition.
-I won’t overcook the swim, bike or run.
+If there’s a lesson I’ll take out of IM France, it’s that after a dozen full-distance tris, I have a well-enough calibrated intuition for racing long-distance tris.
+I won’t overcook the swim, bike, or run aiming to make an unrealistic plan stick.
 I’ll adapt the plan in light of new evidence.
 Come to think of it, it seems that I have this decision-making stuff somewhat dialed in.
 Maybe I need to find something else to teach …

 It takes a village

 I’m super lucky to have friends who are taking interest in my crazy hobby.
-Special thanks to Stéphane F., Louis, Ze FrED, Albrecht, Caroline, Jean-Philippe, Phil, and Amit.
+Special thanks to Stéphane F., Louis, Ze FrED, Albrecht, Olivier, Michaël, Caroline, Jean-Philippe, Phil, and Amit.
+Thanks also to Jérôme Jaquier at Ashtanga yoga Lausanne for your swim and yoga advice and Thibaut at TNCE for taking such good care of the Px!

 François, dude.
 Thanks for taking me through one more of those.
 I hope we get to run together in Lausanne this fall; it’s been too long since last time.

 Fred Houville, you’re a rockstar!
 Coming all the way from Houston (or at least from Annecy) to be here on this day makes it very, very special.
 Without you, it’s just not the same.
-Please come back in September! 😉
+Please come back in September and bring your guitar for a Kirby-sur-Seine Euro 25 tour! 😉

 Finally, my dearest and wonderful Leslie.
-You give me all the time I selfishly want to train for this nonsense, and then you indulge me by staying in subpar hotels when we could be something that’s actually fun.
+You give me all the time I selfishly want to train for this nonsense, and then you indulge me by staying in subpar hotels when we could be doing something that’s actually fun.
 I'm most lucky to have you.
-Merci.
+Merci !